The Ultimate Guide for Choosing the Right Medicare Supplement Plan

 - Tobacco Usage

-You could also get a discount called a “household discount” if you live with another person.
-That’s generally around 7% or so, but it also varies.
+You could also get a discount called a “household discount” up to 14% if you live with another person.
+That discount varies by Medicare Supplement carrier, and we take it into account when we run your quote.

 In our experience, a typical monthly premium is around $125, so you can use that as a general guide of what a Medigap plan costs.
-We know – way cheaper than the health insurance you’re used to, we’re sure!
+We know – it's far cheaper than the health insurance you’re used to, we’re sure!

 For a 65-year-old, a Plan N is going to be on the lower side, perhaps even below $90 per month, while a Plan F is going to be on the higher side, often around $130.
 A Plan G is going to fit somewhere in the middle.